NTUEELightDance/LightDance-Editor/editor-server/README.md

 # Editor Server

-## When `prisma.schema` changes
+## When `entities` changes

-When you change the prisma schema, you need to regenerate the prisma client code and migrate the database.
+When you change the entities, you need to manually generate the migration files and migrate the database.

 ### 1. Spin up database